Rosy Tetra Care Guide: Tank Setup, Diet, Tank Mates, & More

 Rosy tetras are omnivorous and accept a wide variety of foods without fuss.
 A high-quality flake or micro-pellet forms a solid daily staple.
 Supplement with live or frozen foods like daphnia, brine shrimp, bloodworms (in moderation), and micro worms for the best health and coloration.

 A varied diet is particularly important for maintaining the rosy-pink coloration.
-Fish fed only dry food tend to look washed out compared to those getting regular live and frozen supplements.
+Fish fed only dry food will look washed out compared to those getting regular live and frozen supplements.

 Feeding tip: Feed small portions once or twice daily.
 Rosy tetras are moderate feeders that won’t out-hustle aggressive eaters, so make sure food reaches the group if they’re in a community with more competitive species.